Global-ecology-and-remote-sensing/train_image_classifier_al/README.md

 so CSV files contained in subfolders will be safely ignored.

 ### Validation results

-**Comment** Stored in test results folder, to save model for latest test results, you'll have to copy the export folder before you submit the labels for that AL batch, Does not exist if validation doesn't exist

 If a validation dataset is provided, the program will test the model every time before it asks for labels.
 The results of those